If you’ve got carpet in your home, you’ll understand how discolored and worn it can look, especially if it’s light-colored.

 1. Remove Loose Objects and Lightweight Furniture

-We know the thought of moving furniture around is a pain.
-But trust us – it’s going to make your life a lot easier.
-It’ll save you awkwardly maneuvering your steam mop around items, speeding up household chores.
+Moving furniture and objects will save you awkwardly maneuvering your steam mop around items, speeding up household chores.

 2. Vacuum the Carpet

 We know you probably want to skip the vacuuming stage and get straight to steam mopping.
 But you need the powerful suction to pick up loose dirt and crumbs that could otherwise get stuck on your mop head.
-A vacuum is also going to capture hair, which a steam mop can’t do.
+A vacuum will also capture hair, which a steam mop can’t do.

 3. Secure the Carpet Glider

 Time to attach the carpet glider to your mop head.
-It usually snaps into place with a little pressure.
-You may want to read the user manual to make sure you’re doing it properly.
+It usually snaps into place with a bit of pressure.
+Consult your user manual to make sure you’re doing it properly.

 4. Add Water to Your Steam Mop

-To enable you clean without multiple faucet trips, it may be best to fill up your water tank.
-There’s usually a maximum capacity indicated on your tank or in the user’s manual.
+Fill the water tank to the maximum capacity indicated on your tank or the user’s manual.
 The average capacity is around 16 fluid ounces.

-Some steam mops may include a measuring cup, which can make the job a little easier.
+Some steam mops may include a measuring cup, making the job a little easier.

 5. Begin in the Far Corner

 It’s counterproductive to start cleaning in an area of the floor that you’ve got to walk on again before it’s dry.
-For the most efficient carpet cleaning session, start steaming in the far corner.
-This is going to be away from the doorway and entrance with more foot traffic.
+For the most efficient carpet cleaning session, start steaming in the far corner away from doorways and entrances with more foot traffic.